llaske/sugarizer/docs/tutorial_step6.md

 This issue is related to the way of handling users that join the activity.
 Currently nothing is done to give them the initial board state.
 So they only seen new changes on the board.
 It could make sense for a chat activity: users who join a chat could not be able to see past discussions.
 But for our activity, it's not a good thing.

 To fix it, let's subscribe to a new presence callback named `onSharedActivityUserChanged`.
-So we will add two times - in `shared` listener and in `getEnvironment` - the following line in `activity/activity.js` file:
+So we will add two times - in `shared` listener and in `getEnvironment` under `network.onDataReceived` call - the following line in `activity/activity.js` file:

 	network.onSharedActivityUserChanged(onNetworkUserChanged);